FadjriTech/FadjriTech/README.md

 # Trust me!
-I am Fullstack Developer 🚀
+I am a Fullstack Developer 🚀

 Hello there!
 I'm Faid Fadjri, a dedicated and experienced fullstack developer who finds joy in crafting remarkable web solutions.
 With a solid 3 years of hands-on experience in the dynamic world of web and software development.